 For-credit internships offer opportunities to apply the knowledge and skills you have learned in the classroom to "real" world work experiences.
-They can also help you network and land a great job when you graduate!
+They can also help you build your career-readiness skill set, develop strong networking connections and land a great job when you graduate!

 Juniors and seniors with a 2.5 GPA or higher are eligible to apply.
 Second-semester sophomores may plan their summer or fall internships by contacting the Internship Coordinator.